BEST CHOICE | BEST PRICE | ||||

 Install piping that will carry water from the house or affected area.
 If you’re adding your sump pump to your home, this means that you’ll have to run the piping through the wall and out of the house.

-These basic steps will help you get your pump installed with a fair amount of ease.
+These basic steps will help you install your pump with a fair amount of ease.
 Please, though.
-Trust us when we say this job can take a lot of time, and getting any part of it wrong could lead to damage of your home or pump.
+Trust us when we say this job can take a lot of time, and getting any part of it wrong could damage your home or pump.

 Winner: WAYNE CDU980E 3/4 HP Submersible Cast Iron and Stainless Steel Sump Pump With Integrated Vertical Float Switch